jayxps/DESC_Stress_Drop/README.md

 3. **For each DE iteration:**
    - Calculate corner frequencies from stress drops
    - Compute predicted spectra using source model
-   - Calculate ECS for all events in diffrent magnitude bins
+   - Calculate ECS for all events in different magnitude bins
    - Compute median ECS for each magnitude bin
    - Return median ECS standard deviation across bins as cost